Guy's Blog

 I look forward to hearing your opinions….

-This generated something of a storm, and the whole six pages of wild opinion can be found here.
+This generated something of a storm, and with a whole six pages of wild opinion.
+I can't find the forum online, so it's probably defunct.

 Going back across the pond as I do once or twice a year I have seen a steady diminution of aluminium- by WMAW 2011, I think there was one or two knocking around, and everyone had steel.
 My primary goal at that event was to introduce students to the difference between blunt steel and sharp- just as aluminium behaves differently to steel, so blunt steel does to sharp.
 Sharp swords stick, and an awful lot of period technique becomes a lot easier and more natural to do when the blades are sharp.
 As I said a hundred times that weekend alone: “if you haven’t done it with sharps, you haven’t done it at all”.